An open API service indexing awesome lists of open source software.

 ### Third-Party Libraries

-- [`ArgumentParser`](https://github.com/apple/swift-argument-parser) — for CLI parsing
+- [`ArgumentParser`](https://github.com/apple/swift-argument-parser) — CLI parsing

-- [`Files`](https://github.com/JohnSundell/Files) — for filesystem handling
+- [`Files`](https://github.com/JohnSundell/Files) — filesystem handling

 ### My Swift Packages

-- [`NnGitKit`](https://github.com/nikolainobadi/NnGitKit) — Git commands abstraction
+- [`NnGitKit`](https://github.com/nikolainobadi/NnGitKit) — Git operations abstraction

-- [`NnSwiftDataKit](https://github.com/nikolainobadi/NnSwiftDataKit) - shared SwiftData setup
+- [`NnSwiftDataKit`](https://github.com/nikolainobadi/NnSwiftDataKit) — shared SwiftData setup

 ---